turingschool/front-end-curriculum/lessons/module-2/mutators-accessors.md

 ## Structure

-In your breakout groups, you’ll be assigned to one or two prototype methods to research and create a short presentation on:
+In your breakout groups, you’ll be assigned to one or two prototype methods to research and create a short (5 minutes or less) presentation on:

 * **Group 1:** sort
 * **Group 2:** split and join